PART I

 “If you know the enemy and know yourself, you need not fear the result of a hundred battles.
 If you know yourself but not the enemy, for every victory gained you will also suffer a defeat.
 If you know neither the enemy nor yourself, you will succumb in every battle.” – Sun Tsu, Art of War.

-- Start by clarifying your personal constitution and goals.
+- Start with clarity, defining your personal constitution and long-term objectives.

-- Then create internal and external alignment (with your company, co-founders, financial partners, Board, and leadership team).
+- Align internally and externally, ensuring cohesion with your company, co-founders, financial partners, Board, and leadership team.

 Tools